nypesap/mkdocs-nype/docs/development/index.md

 ## Deployment

 Any push to the `dev` branch will also deploy these docs.
-As for the downstream projects, there is typically no need to update them to the latest version of the theme, so there is no automatic "deploy all" workflow yet.
-Sometimes a bug could impact all of the downstream projects, therefore such workflow will be added sooner or later :v: For now rerun the deploy action in the downstream project's CI or make a change.
+As for the downstream projects, after the `dev` changes get merged into `main` a workflow will dispatch the `theme-dispatch` event to downstream projects 1-by-1 to avoid excessive server load.